Avianca Honduras: History

 The airline was founded as Isleña Airlines in 1981 by Arturo Alvarado Wood in the city of La Ceiba.
 It began operations on May 31, 1981, with a Cessna 206 between La Ceiba and Roatán.
 Their central office was formerly located in La Ceiba and its hub was at Golosón International Airport.

 In 1998, Grupo TACA acquired a 20% stake in the company, and began operating under the TACA Regional banner.
 On May 28, 2013, Isleña was unified with the rest of TACA's subsidiaries into the Avianca Holdings, being renamed Avianca Honduras.

 By October 2018, Avianca Honduras had suspended its routes until further notice.
 In March 2020, the airline retired is remaining aircraft and transferred its operations to Avianca.

+On May 10, 2020, Avianca filed for Chapter 11 bankruptcy in the United States after failing to pay bondholders, becoming one of the major airlines to file for bankruptcy due to the COVID-19 pandemic crisis.

 Destinations

 Prior to March 2020, Avianca Honduras operated to the following destinations: